Nexmo/lex-connector/README.md

 ]
 ```

+The connector provides a handler on `/answer` which will serve the contents of `example_ncco.json` to faclitate testing.

 The first `talk` action is a simple way to start the call: Lex expects the user to speak first, so we need to start the conversation as one would in a phone call, with the answerer greeting the caller.
 You can customise this text to fit your use case.

 You should look at the [range of voices available on Nexmo](https://docs.nexmo.com/voice/voice-api/ncco-reference#talk) and on Lex to select the same voice, so that it feels natural for the caller.
 (There is some overlap in the choice of voices available from both Nexmo and Lex.)

 The next action is `connect`: this makes the call connect to the WebSocket endpoint, specifically the Lex Connector WebSocket.

-The path portion of the uri is the same as the path to the `PostContent` [endpoint within Lex](http://docs.aws.amazon.com/lex/latest/dg/API_PostContent.html) but with the `lex-us-east-1.nexmo.com` as host instead of AWS.
+The path portion of the uri is the same as the path to the `PostContent` [endpoint within Lex](http://docs.aws.amazon.com/lex/latest/dg/API_PostContent.html) but with the `example.ngrok.io` as host instead of AWS.
 Therefore you should set your BOTNAME, ALIAS and USER details as part of this URI.
 You can get these details from your AWS Console after you set up a new instance of Lex.

 Within the headers section of the endpoint you must supply your `aws_key` and `aws_secret` that will be used to connect to Lex.